cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 `postgresql-16-pgvector,` which is the name of the package for pgvector extensions for PostgreSQL 16 in the Debian Bookworm distribution.

-When we add elements to, for example, the `args` variable, those elements are processed by the Bake file, and will be merged, meaning that the new elements will be added, and the existing ones will be overwritten.
+When we add elements to, for example, the `args` variable, those elements are processed by the Docker bake command, and will be merged, meaning that the new elements will be added, and the existing ones will be overwritten.

 ### Dockerfile file

-The Dockerfile is simply a heredoc string, because of the limitations of Bake to overwrite the remote Dockerfile with a local one, but it allows us to change the FROM in the image, which means we can create an image that it's directly based on the CloudNativePG images, and we can add the extensions we want to use in our image, without building all of them.
+The Dockerfile is defined as a heredoc string due to Bake's limitation in overriding a remote Dockerfile with a local one.
+However, this approach still lets us modify the FROM directive, allowing us to base our image directly on the CloudNativePG images and add only the specific extensions we need—without rebuilding all of them.

 ## There's more!